emanguy/Curse-of-Strahd/Locations/Barovia/The Wizard of Wines.md

 ## History & Current Situation
 * The vineyard is the only place that grows grapes in Barovia, and it gives wine to the taverns of barovia for free
 * Owned by [[Davian Martikov]] who inherited it from the [[Krezkovs]] years back
+* Known for 3 types of wine
+  * Purple Grapemash No. 3
+  * Red Dragon Crush
+  * Champagne du le Stomp
-* Has 3 grapevine gems planted by a mage many years ago
+* Has 3 grapevine gems planted by a mage many years ago which allow the grapevines at the winery to thrive, all of which have been stolen
+  * Unsure who stole the first one
+  * Second was stolen by [[Baba Lysaga]] who is repeatedly attacking the winery with scarecrows
+  * Third was stolen by evil druids who took the gem back to [[Yester Hill]]
+*